dkoh2018/java-data-structures-algorithms/README.md

   ↑   ↑
   No Swap

-The array is now fully sorted.
+The array is now Bubble Sorted.
 ```

 Now let's see this code in action.